PriceWang/MAECG/README.md

 ### Results

-By fine-tuning these pre-trained models, we rank #1 in these tasks (detailed in the paper):
+By fine-tuning these pre-trained models, we rank #1 Acc (and F1 for arrhythmia classification) in these tasks:

 <table><tbody>
 <!-- START TABLE -->